• 1-800-123-789

 San Sebastian del Oeste

-Historic El Centro ~ NEW Audio Tour Option Below
+Historic El Centro ~ NEW Self-guided Audio Tour Below!

 Fall in love with Puerto Vallarta as you walk the historic district with a native English speaker and resident whose love of the city is evident through the fascinating insights you hear.
 Walk the cobblestone streets, typical of Spanish Colonial architecture, while absorbing the sights, smells and sounds of daily life.
 This area of Vallarta is known as Old Town, where a settlement first began as a small fishing village over 150 years ago.
 First it was the discovery of silver in the Sierra Madre Mountains that drew people here, then it was the movie “Night of the Iguana” with its famous actors and outrageous scandals!
 Today it is a world-famous tourist destination.
 But fear not, once on this walk, you will be taken back in time to a slower, friendlier, quieter way of life.